petioptrv/cpp-exchange/README.md

 a buy order for price lower than `i + ME_MAX_PRICE_LEVELS` is placed, no orders will be filled.

 Problem fixed by keeping the price levels in a `std::unordered_map` instead of `std::array`, eliminating the modulo operation on the price and instead indexing by the price proper.
-This approach is less efficient, but a quick fix to the issue.
-It takes the implementation from $O(1)$ to $O(\log n)$, which is 17 steps for 128 * 1024 price levels.
+This approach is slightly less efficient, but remains
+$O(1)$ amortized.

 This approach is still hackable via overflowing the object pool, but I will simulate "good-actor" traders only.